Dot Schwarz reviews Think Parrots 2018.

 Greg Glendell, the respected behaviour consultant, was on hand to answer questions and sell his books on Parrot training.
 He has a profound understanding of Grey Parrot behaviour.

 This year he was joined by the APBC (Association of Pet Behaviour Counsellors).
 I spoke with Elaine Henley from Glasgow.
-She has a PHD in Companion Animal Behaviour from Southampton and has been helping pet owners and pet Parrots for the last 20 years.
+She has a PHD in Companion Animal Behaviour from Southampton.
+She’s been helping pet owners and pet Parrots for the last 20 years.

 She says rather sadly that often Parrots come to her when it is too late to help.
 Carers should seek help for problems earlier rather than later.
 Elaine had a tempting offer.
 In May next year she is facilitating a trip to see Grey Parrots in the wild.